EXOL Lubricants v Birch

 The EAT agreed with the tribunal, stating the proper test in determining where an employee is employed for the purposes of redundancy is as follows.
 First, it is proper (but by no means conclusive) to have regard to a contractual provision.
 Secondly, it is appropriate to consider, depending on the facts of the case, any connection the employee may have with a depot or head office.
 Here, the employees’ contractual place of work was at Wednesbury and, secondly, they had a close connection with the Wednesbury depot.
 There was therefore no redundancy situation at Wednesbury because the job and the need for people to do it remained.
 As the employer advanced no other potentially fair reason for dismissal, the dismissals were unfair.

-Employment Partner, Kate Fretten says, “This decision is sensible and certainly correct.
+Employment Solicitor, Chris Dobbs says, “This decision is sensible and certainly correct.
 The employer may have been able to succeed with a ‘some other substantial reason’ argument concerning the ending of the parking arrangement and the termination of the employees’ employment.
 However, they did not argue this and understandably lost on the redundancy argument.”

-We have offices in the Christchurch, New Milton and the New Forest.
+We have offices in Christchurch and Ringwood.
 Our Employment team also cover Bournemouth and Poole.
-For a free initial chat, please call 01202 499255 and Kate or a member of the team will be happy to discuss any questions that you may have.
+For a free initial chat, please call 01202 499255 and a member of the team will be happy to discuss any questions that you may have.